Art Encyclopedia: 2012

 Painting

-Our coverage of fine art painting through the ages centres on the medium of oil painting, but we also answer questions about the earlier encaustic and tempera methods.
-19th Century watercolours / gouache, and 20th Century acrylic paints are also covered.
-Our section on colour in painting traces exactly how colour pigments evolved, and outlines the theory of colour, as well as the main colour palettes from Antiquity onwards.
+Our coverage of fine art painting centres on the medium of oil painting, but we also answer questions about the earlier encaustic and tempera methods.
+Nineteenth century watercolours / gouache, and twentieth century acrylic paints are also covered, as is figure painting and drawing from life.
+Our section on colour in painting traces exactly how the main colour pigments evolved, and outlines the theory of colour, as well as the main colour palettes from Antiquity onwards.

-We look at the history and development of oil paint as it expanded from damper areas of Northern Europe to Italy and Spain, and examine techniques such as fresco, sfumato, and linear perspective.
+We look at the history and development of oil paint as it expanded from damper areas of Northern Europe to Italy and Spain, and also examine methods such as buon fresco and mezzo-fresco murals, and linear perspective.
 Painterly methods like chiaroscuro, tenebrism, and impasto are also examined, as are automatic painting techniques like frottage and decalcomania.

 BRONZE